International Women’s Day

 Yesterday was International Women’s Day.
-You know what?
+Do you know what?
 I nearly missed it.
 My Mother-in-Law happened to mention it on Skype, which got me thinking over dinner.
 Dinner, I might add, that Mr Incredible whipped up on the braai for us.
 Mr Incredible who had just returned from a business trip 1000’s of miles away.
-He had left me un-chaperoned in vast city full of vices for 10 days.
+He had left me un-chaperoned in vast city full of vices for 10 whole days.
 It’s easy to forget that our grandmothers did not have these freedoms and shocking to realise, particularly as an expat, that many of the women on our beautifully scrubbed doorsteps still don’t.

 While my husband was far far away, I had a selection of credit cards at my disposal to spend money with at my own discretion.
 I had a car and a license to drive it.
 If I wanted to, I could help myself to a glass of wine from the fridge.
 I could come and go at my leisure.
 I had unrestricted access to all the information on our bookshelves, our TV set and the Internet.
 But then I have those things every day and I take them entirely for granted.